object-oriented-python/object-oriented-programming/doc/source/a2_git.rst

 Most of the time, you will make changes to one or more files that Git already knows about.
 In these circumstances, there's a shortcut command, and it's one that Git already hinted to us about.
 Instead of separately running `git add` followed by `git commit`, we can use `git commit -a`.
 We still need to provide a commit message, so the equivalent to the two commands above would be:

 .. code-block:: console

     $ git commit -am "Changed World to Mars"
-    [master 5a4a79c] Changed World to Mars
+    [main 316a22c] Changed World to Mars
      1 file changed, 1 insertion(+), 1 deletion(-)

 Now if we type `git status`, we discover we are in exactly the same state as